ravialdy/ravialdy.github.io/_posts/2023-10-15-reinforce-blog.md

 ### Why Should We Care About Policy Gradients?

-1. **Direct Optimization**: Unlike value-based methods, policy gradients directly tweak what actually matters—the policy itself.
+1. **Direct Optimization**: Unlike value-based methods, policy gradients directly optimize what actually matters—the policy itself.

 2. **Stochasticity Handling**: Policy gradients can optimize stochastic policies, crucial for situations where the optimal action can differ due to inherent randomness.

 3. **Sample Efficiency**: Because the focus is on policy improvement, fewer samples are often required to learn a good policy, making the method generally more efficient.

 By understanding the Policy Gradient Theorem and its underlying principles, you'll find that it's a fundamental building block for more advanced algorithms in the RL domain.
-Now, we can continue to the next section which is discussing about REINFORCE algorithm.
+Now, we can continue to the next section which we will discuss about REINFORCE algorithm.

 ## Introducing REINFORCE Algorithm

-After understanding the power and flexibility of Policy Gradient methods, it's time to delve into one of its most famous implementations: the REINFORCE algorithm which stands for REward Increment = Nonnegative Factor x Offset Reinforcement x Characteristic Eligibility, this algorithm is not just a fancy acronym; it's often considered as one of the fundamental building block in the world of Reinforcement Learning.
+After understanding the power and flexibility of Policy Gradient methods, it's time to delve into one of its most famous implementations: the REINFORCE algorithm which stands for REward Increment = Nonnegative Factor x Offset Reinforcement x Characteristic Eligibility, this algorithm is often considered as one of the most important and fundamental building block in the world of Reinforcement Learning.

 ### Main Idea of REINFORCE

-Remember that the Policy Gradient methods aim to optimize the policy in a way that increases the expected return from any state $$ s $$.
-However, calculating the true gradient of this expected return is often computationally infeasible or requires a model of the environment, which we usually don't have.
-REINFORCE is one of the Policy Gradient algorithms that makes us possible to directly optimizing the policy function $$ \pi(a \mid s) $$ to maximize the cumulative reward.
-While there are many algorithms under the Policy Gradient category, REINFORCE stands out for its simplicity and directness in estimating the gradient.

 The core idea of REINFORCE that differentiate it with other methods is in its utilization of Monte Carlo methods to estimate the gradients needed for policy optimization.
 By taking sample paths through the state and action space, REINFORCE avoids the need for a model of the environment and sidesteps the computational bottleneck of calculating the true gradients.
 This is particularly useful when the state and/or action spaces are large or continuous, making other methods infeasible.